Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity

 We refer to the term $\beta_{i} = \<x_i,\gamma_0\>$ in the utility model as the {price sensitivity} of product $i$.
 Note that our model allows for heterogeneous price sensitivities.
 We also encode the no-purchase option by item $\emptyset$, with market utility $z_{\emptyset t}$, drawn from zero mean Gumbel distribution.
 The random utility $z_{\emptyset t}$ can be interpreted as the utility obtained from choosing an option outside the offered ones.
 This is equivalent to $u^0_{\emptyset t} = 0$.
-Having the utility model established as above, at all steps the user chooses the item with maximum utility from her consideration set; in case of equal utilities, we break the tie randomly.

-To summarize, our setting is as follows.
-At each period $t$: \begin{enumerate} \item The user narrows down her options by forming a consideration set $\cC_t$ of size at most $N$. \item For each product $i\in \cC_t$, the seller offers a price $p_{it}$.\footnote{Equivalently, the seller can determine all the prices in advance and reveal them after the user determines the consideration set.
-We note that the consideration set of the user does not depend on the prices, but the choice she makes from the consideration set depends on the prices.
-In addition, recall that {all} the users share the same $\theta_0$ and $\gamma_0$ and the choice of consideration set does not reveal information about these parameters.} \item The user chooses item $i_t\in \cC_t{\cup\{\emptyset\}}$ where $i_t = \arg\max_{i\in \cC_t{\cup\{\emptyset\}}} u_{it}$. \item The seller observes what product is chosen from the consideration set and uses this information to set the future prices. \end{enumerate}